-Another key metric to look at is Purchases, particularly with a conversion-based campaign.
+Another key metric to look at is purchases, particularly with a conversion-based campaign.

 Exporting your data for later

-When customizing these reports, it is recommended that you always include ad set name, campaign name, and ad name.
+When customizing these reports, it is recommended that you always include an ad set name, campaign name, and ad name.
 This way you have the data of all campaigns and ads you’ve run in one place.
-Then you can use pivot tables to aggregate this data (rather than trying to add it up yourself) when you want to look at things like the performance of a mixed targeting test that spans across two or three different campaigns.
+Then you can use pivot tables to aggregate this data (rather than trying to add it up yourself) when you want to look at things like the performance of a mixed-targeting test that spans across two or three different campaigns.

-Another good thing to customize is the Breakdown — you can see this option under the Reports tab.
+Another good thing to customize is the breakdown — you can see this option under the Reports tab.
 This is especially useful if you’re running global campaigns, as the breakdown will allow you to view results by country.
 This is helpful when creating pivot tables.
 To create pivot tables that help you interpret your data, you’ll want to pull as many key metrics and results as you can.
 Then you can pick and choose which data you want to include in the pivot tables.

 The value of breakdown reporting

-Breakdown reporting allows you to see the performance of your campaigns, sliced in different ways.
+Breakdown reporting allows you to see the performance of your campaigns sliced in different ways.
 You may be overpaying by targeting Instagram on iOS devices, for example.

 You wouldn’t know this by just looking at your ad, ad set, or campaign performance.